Quasi-normal modes of slowly-rotating Johannsen black holes: Introduction

-In this paper, we study the QNMs of the gravitational perturbations in the Johannsen metric~\cite{Johannsen_2013} assuming the validity of the Einstein Equations and considering the slow rotation approximation.
-The Johannsen metric is a parametric BH spacetime specifically designed to test the Kerr hypothesis with astrophysical observations.
-It is characterized by four infinite sets of {\it deformation parameters}, which are introduced to quantify possible deviations from the Kerr background.
-If all deformation parameters vanish, we exactly recover the Kerr solution.
-The Johannsen metric is not a solution of any specific gravity theory, but it is supposed to approximate well a large number of BH solutions for a proper choice of the values of its deformation parameters.
 The Johannsen metric has been extensively used in X-ray tests of GR~\cite{Cao:2017kdq,Tripathi:2018lhx,Tripathi:2020dni,Tripathi:2020yts} and its leading deformation parameters have been already constrained from the inspiral signal of the GW events observed by the LVK Collaboration~\cite{Cardenas-Avendano:2019zxd,Shashank:2021giy,Das:2024mjq}.
 In this paper, we limit our study to the leading order deformation parameters and we derive a fitting formula.
 Thanks to the slow rotation approximation, axial and polar perturbations are separable.
 We use the direct integration method to calculate the QNMs~\cite{PANI_2013}.
 To test our method, we use the fitting formula to constrain one of the deformation parameters with the ring-down data of the LVK event GW170104.

 The manuscript is organized as follows.
 In Section~\ref{s-jm}, we review the Johannsen metric.
 In Section~\ref{s-bhpt}, we derive the deformed Regge-Wheeler and Zerlini Equations for slowly-rotating Johannsen BHs.
 In Section~\ref{s-qnm0} and Section~\ref{s-qnmjm}, we calculate the QNMs in the Johannsen metric and we derive a fitting formula.
 In Section~\ref{s-datafit}, we obtain constraints on the Johannsen deformation parameter $\alpha_{13}$ from the ring-down data of GW170104.
 We discuss our results in Section~\ref{s-c}.
 In this manuscript we use natural units in which $c = G_{\rm N} = 1$.